 How to Spend 3 Days in Seoul, South Korea?
-So you’ve heard the news that Seoul is an exciting place to visit, booked your flights but not sure where to start?
-There’s so much to do in Seoul that planning an itinerary can be quite overwhelming.
-But I’ve got you girl.
-Read on for my epic itinerary on how to spend 3 days in Seoul.
-I’ve also added some practical guidance below for accommodation, transport and money.
+So you’ve heard the news that Seoul is an exciting place to visit, booked your flights, but now you’re not sure where to start?
+With its blend of ancient palaces, futuristic cityscapes, vibrant street food, and buzzing nightlife, there’s so much to do in Seoul that planning an itinerary can be quite overwhelming.
+But don’t worry — I’ve got you covered!

 3-day Itinerary for Seoul, South Korea